krlvm/PowerTunnel/README.md

 You can monitor network activity, block and whitelist websites through Java Swing-based user interface when console mode is off or through PowerTunnel Monitor - a new Web-based user interface (v1.7+), available from fake URL http://powertunnelmonitor.info if you aren't disabled it using argument `-disable-web-ui`.

 ## Launch arguments
-You can specify a few params through the CLI (v1.4+):
+You can specify a few params through the CLI:

 ```
 java -jar PowerTunnel.jar